hms-dbmi/UDN-gateway-clusters/README.md

 The file clusters_un.txt is the list of clusters used for the analysis.
 Community detection is non-deterministic, so these clusters are susceptable to change if code is re-run.

-To use the clusters analyzed in the publication, replace ```bash clusters_un ``` by that downloaded from clusters_un.txt when the community-louvain method is run.
+To use the clusters analyzed in the publication, replace ``` clusters_un ``` by that downloaded from clusters_un.txt when the community-louvain method is run.

 ## Publication
 This code supports the analysis presented in the following article : XXXX